Kronuz/Xapiand/docs/_docs/reference-guide/query-dsl/geo-queries.md

 Shapes can be represented using the Extended Well-Known Text (EWKT) format.
 The following shapes are allowed types:

-* POINT         - Finds documents with the point
+* POINT         - Finds documents with the given point
-* CIRCLE        - Finds documents inside the circle or with the circle.
+* CIRCLE        - Finds documents inside or with the given circle.
-* CONVEX        - Finds documents inside the convex or with the convex.
+* CONVEX        - Finds documents inside or with the given convex.
-* POLYGON       - Finds documents inside the polygon or with the polygon.
+* POLYGON       - Finds documents inside or with the given polygon.
-* CHULL         - Finds documents inside the convex hull or with the convex hull.
+* CHULL         - Finds documents inside or with the given convex hull.
-* MULTIPOINT    - Finds documents inside the vector of points.
+* MULTIPOINT    - Finds documents inside the given vector of points.
-* MULTIPCIRCLE  - Finds documents inside the vector of circles.
+* MULTIPCIRCLE  - Finds documents inside the given vector of circles.
-* MULTICONVEX   - Finds documents inside the vector of convexs.
+* MULTICONVEX   - Finds documents inside the given vector of convexs.
-* MULTIPOLYGON  - Finds documents inside the vector of polygons.
+* MULTIPOLYGON  - Finds documents inside the given vector of polygons.
-* MULTICHULL    - Finds documents inside the vector of convexs hull.
+* MULTICHULL    - Finds documents inside the given vector of convexs hull.

 The following example search a point with _latitude_ of **41.50343** and _longitude_ of **-74.01042**.